Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 Common structural mistakes

 Treating the LLC as "just for Stripe."
-The LLC is a legal entity with its own compliance obligations regardless of why it was created.
-It does not matter that the only reason for forming the entity was to process payments through Stripe.
-Once it exists, it carries annual filing requirements, state fees, and reporting obligations in both the US and India.
+Doesn't matter why you formed it.
+Once the entity exists, it carries annual filing requirements, state fees, and reporting obligations in both countries.

 Ignoring Form 5472.
-This is the single highest-penalty gap for Indian founders with US LLCs.
-The $25,000 penalty applies per form, per year.
-An LLC that has been operating for three years without filing has $75,000 in potential penalties.
-The form is required even if the LLC had zero revenue.
+The single highest-penalty gap. $25,000 per form, per year.
+Three years without filing? $75,000 in potential penalties.
+The form is required even with zero revenue.

 Not reporting US LLC income on the Indian ITR.
 India taxes worldwide income.
-The LLC's income โ including income retained in the US bank account and never remitted to India โ is reportable.
-The disregarded entity treatment under US tax law means the income passes through to the founder for Indian tax purposes as well.
+The LLC's income is reportable even if it never leaves the US bank account.
+Disregarded entity treatment means the income passes through to you for Indian tax purposes too.

-Using personal accounts for LLC transactions.
-Mixing personal and LLC funds undermines the entity's legal separation.
-It also creates documentation problems for Form 5472 reporting (which requires tracking all transactions between the owner and the LLC) and Schedule FA disclosure.
+Mixing personal and LLC accounts.
+This undermines the entity's legal separation and creates documentation problems for Form 5472 (which tracks all transactions between owner and LLC) and Schedule FA.

 Exceeding LRS limits without RBI approval.
-The $250,000 annual limit under LRS applies to total remittances per financial year across all purposes.
-A founder who remits $200,000 to capitalize the LLC and $60,000 for property investment has exceeded the limit.
-The authorized dealer bank is required to report this to the RBI.
+The $250,000 annual limit covers total remittances across all purposes.
+Send $200,000 to capitalize the LLC and $60,000 for a property investment, and you've blown past it.
+Your bank reports the breach to the RBI.

 Alternatives to the US LLC path